rtrombone/safer-solana/sealevel-tools/README.md

 Keep in mind that with future Solana 2.0 minor versions, MSRV may uptick.

-Currently, this package leverages [sealevel-nostd-entrypoint], which is a fork of an optimized no-std program entrypoint library updated to use Solana 2.0.
+Currently, this package leverages [sealevel-nostd-entrypoint], which is a fork of [solana-nostd-entrypoint] (an optimized no-std program entrypoint library) updated to use Solana 2.0.
 Its contents are re-exported for convenience into the [entrypoint] submodule.

 ## Feature Flags